walinga/Double-U/README.md

 ### How to use the REPL:

 Run the REPL using `ruby doubleu.rb` from the command line.
 Type the command `help!` to see the full list of available commands.
 You can use `_` in an expression to substitute the value of the previous command executed. `^C` will clear the current line and stop any commands currently running. `^D` will exit the REPL.

+### Options:

+Using the `-s` or `--string` option will replace string occurences by an array of ints everywhere in the program.
+For example, `"doubleu"` would become `[100, 111, 117, 98, 108, 101, 117]`.
+This option also works in the REPL